 If you’ve long admired the style of a modern farmhouse kitchen, especially the ones you see on Pinterest and Instagram, but you’ve never been sure how to create the look in your own home?
 Well then, this post is for you!

 The modern farmhouse aesthetic has always resonated with me, given my upbringing that combined both city and country living.
 I’ve written about it before here.
-And for the most part, this design style has very much reflected our lifestyle the past 8+ years living in the beautiful Southern Highlands of NSW, Australia.
+For the most part, this design style has very much reflected our lifestyle living in the beautiful Southern Highlands of NSW, Australia.

 Design elements like dutch/stable doors, stone and aged timber, barn doors, mudrooms, oversized farmhouse sinks, vaulted ceilings and lots of wall cladding/panelling.
 It’s less “frou frou” and slightly more utilitarian and masculine.